programacaoemacao/submarino-book-scraper/README.md

-# submarino-products-scraper
+# submarino-books-scraper

-Submarino products scraper made in go.
+Submarino book scraper made in go.

+> **CAUTION**: This scraper doesn't work very well.
+The scraped website has a protection against bot's, so, it will work eventually.
+A better approach will be use a [selenium](https://selenium-python.readthedocs.io/index.html) to simulate "human interaction".

+> **TIP**: Use this repository to learn about code, not scraping best practices.

 This scraper was made using [Colly](https://github.com/gocolly/colly).
 It was implemented using a streamming approach (with [Observer pattern](https://refactoring.guru/design-patterns/observer)), so, you can stop the execution when you want, and the data won't be loss.